 Five ways organizations spend on mining and get no AI candidates out the other end

 Process mining surfaces uncomfortable truths about which processes are broken and who owns them.
 Without a C-suite sponsor explicitly committed to acting on the findings, the output is a beautiful process map nobody uses to make a decision.
+The Deloitte 2025 survey put management support as the #1 barrier — cited by 41% of respondents[9].
 Lock in the sponsor before the tool contract.

 Some teams insist on mapping every operational process before selecting any candidates.
 The result is a six-month enterprise-wide inventory and zero pilots.
 Mine two source systems, score the top twenty, pick three.
 The remaining processes are still there next quarter.